 Even compared to recent years the 2018 run of wild steelhead is abysmal.
 The 10-year average wild steelhead return exceeds 39,000.

 Lower Granite is the last of the eight federal hydropower dams that span the Columbia and Snake Rivers.
-It is the last impediment to the several thousand miles of habitat – much of it five-star quality—that awaits salmon and steelhead in the Snake River Basin if they can get past the dams, and too few do.
+This dam is the last impediment to the several thousand miles of habitat – much of it five-star quality—that awaits salmon and steelhead in the Snake River Basin if they can get past the dams, and too few do.

 While the eight dams that Snake River wild steelhead must pass to reach their spawning grounds are not the only cause of their decline, that gauntlet takes a heavy toll.
 The last four dams that the fish must pass on the lower Snake River are particularly problematic.
 Though there is work to be done to reduce losses of Snake River wild steelhead to predators and harvesters downstream in the Columbia, as well as the need to reform hatcheries, overwhelming scientific evidence supports either removal of the four lower Snake River dams or some other way to improve survival as the most effective way to recover Snake River salmon and steelhead to healthy, fishable levels.